 - Riccardo's: Chelsea Italian that's long been serving a wonderful, great-choice vegan menu with pasta, pizza and numerous vegetable dishes — well before vegan menus became fashionable.

-- Pachamama: Designed for eating with a crowd, Marylebone’s good-looking British-Peruvian serves a decent selection of vegetarian dishes from the à la carte menu.
-Expect a happy marriage of amazing tropical and top-notch British ingredients.
+- Pachamama: Designed for eating with a crowd, this good-looking British-Peruvian in Marylebone and Shoreditch serves a decent selection of vegetarian dishes from the à la carte menu.
+Plus, vegan, vegetarian and pescatarian tasting menus.
+Impressive.

-- Chotto Matte: Soho’s buzzy Japanese serves a vegetarian sharing menu for £40, with dishes like aubergine miso with apricots, puffed soba noodles and sesame seeds.
+- Chotto Matte: Soho’s buzzy Japanese serves a vegetarian sharing menu for £55 per person, with dishes like oyster mushroom tostadas and lychee ceviche.
+Veggie brunch and bento boxes also await.